Bucolic-Kettle/Unplanned/README.md

 You'll also need to set up Facebook, Google Maps, and Peer JS API keys in order to develop for Unplanned:

 [Facebook Login Key/APP ID](https://developers.facebook.com/) - Create a new Facebook App and retrieve the App ID.
-The Facebook callback URL should be set as http://localhost:8000/auth/facebook/callback, and then the APP ID should be set inside webpackEntry.js
+The Facebook callback URL should be set as http://localhost:8000/auth/facebook/callback, and then you will need to store your app ID in apiKeys.js inside of the public folder. apiKeys.example.js is provided as a template.

 ![Facebook Callback URL](https://cloud.githubusercontent.com/assets/15970451/15833832/528e0722-2bdd-11e6-846b-4cd0638b2fd2.png)

-[Google Maps API Key](https://developers.google.com/maps/documentation/android-api/signup#get_an_api_key_from_the_console_name) - You will need to store your Google Maps API key in apiKeys.js inside of the public folder. apiKey.example.js is provided as a template.
+[Google Maps API Key](https://developers.google.com/maps/documentation/android-api/signup#get_an_api_key_from_the_console_name) - You will need to store your Google Maps API key in apiKeys.js inside of the public folder. apiKeys.example.js is provided as a template.

 [PeerJS Key](http://peerjs.com/) - For access to Video Calling.
 You will need to store your peer api key in apiKeys.js inside of the public folder. apiKey.example.js is provided as a template.